bakuljangley/mast3r-v2/readme.md

 ```
 *change the save directories and top_n parameter.
 This process is quite fast and using the mined pairs from `pairs_mining` would allow the code to work.

+## Mapillary Images
+1. **Download**:
+        If you want to download from scratch (optional), this repository already provides the Mapillary images used.
+        ```
+        cd mapillary
+        python vbr_downloads.py #Using the official API
+        ```
+        The code uses my personal authentication token from the Mapillary website, if the download does not work or stalls, the best solution is to generate your own and replace it in `mapillary/utils.py`.
+The download will be inside `mapillary/vbr_mapillary_overlap`
+2. **Mining Anchor-Query Pairs**: Run the `mine_mapillary.sh` bash script after replacing `MAPILLARY_ROOT` and `OUTPUT_ROOT`

 ### VBR Global Alignment

 To generate GPS positions for VBR trajectories: